 This shift eliminated manual errors and ensured that everyone was always working with the latest brand information.

 Different teams within an organisation have different needs.
-Market users at PMI needed local-specific content, while creative teams needed access to master assets.
+Market users at this global FMCG needed local-specific content, while creative teams needed access to master assets.

 To solve this, we built customised user dashboards that surfaced only the most relevant assets based on: